 I take my job as a councilmember very seriously because of the faith that people have put in me as their representative.
 In any position you hold, people have to put their faith in you too.
 They have to trust that you will care and defend them as a leader or they have to believe that you perform your job well as part of a bigger plan.
 When people count on you, when they have faith in you, you have a huge obligation to live up to those expectations.
 I pride myself on being prepared to answer questions at any time for a resident.
 I pay attention to what concerns people express and I’m always looking for ways to keep them informed and educated.
 People often comment that they appreciated my explanations; my reply is always that I’m just doing my job and that I take my role as their representative seriously.
 I want them to have faith in me.
 Be sure that people know they can have faith in you too.

-“Now faith is being sure of what we hope for and certain of what we do not see.”
+“Now faith is confidence in what we hope for and assurance about what we do not see”.
 Hebrews 11:1

 Faith in the Biblical context is filled with ambiguity; there are a lot of things that we do not see.
 We can’t see eternal life and we can’t see God’s plan for our lives but we have faith in them.
 Some people focus so much on their personal success that they stop having faith in God to provide for them because they are so busy providing for themselves.
 The devil wants us to think that we are in control of our successes and that we don’t need prayer to be successful.
 These people have faith in just themselves.
 This verse in Hebrews reminds us that we can be confident in what God is doing in our lives and that our hopes are His hopes.